royjemee

 Using WP Adminify for Customization

-After installing and activating WP Adminify, navigate to WP Adminify in the left-hand menu.
+After installing and activating WP Adminify, navigate to the Admin Menu section.

 You can customize the admin panel’s look and feel, including the color scheme, layout, and menu items.